The Clear Edge

 • Built a content calendar using proven patterns

 This wasn’t guessing.
-This was the scientific method applied to social media.
-Test.
-Measure.
-Learn.
-Systematize.
+It was the scientific method applied to social media: test, measure, learn, and then turn what worked into a system.

 Component 3: Content Excellence Standards